SaiKiru/SaiKiru/README.md

 I'm Anthony Aromin.

-I'm a student and hobbyist programmer interested in creating software for Linux and Android.
+I'm a hobbyist programmer interested in creating software mobile and web.
 I'm not as active as I used to be but I still do program in my spare time.

 ## Languages and Tools
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)